-Every time I speak at a travel conference I’m asked the above question, so I’ve spent some time thinking about all the tricks I’ve developed to stay healthy, fit and energized while traveling.
+Every time I speak at a travel conference I’m asked for tips on staying fit and eating right while traveling, so I’ve spent some time thinking about all my favorite tricks.
 Here they are; feel free to steal!

 1. Sleep on the flight, no matter what it takes.
 No excuses.
 No “I can’t sleep on planes,” no “the inflight movie was one I’ve wanted to see forever.”
 Need a pillow?
 Buy an inflatable neck pillow and let it live in your carry on.
 Get cold?
 Stick a pashmina and some warm socks in there too.
 Me, I take Benadryl or Tylenol PM to knock me out, just for good measure.

 2. Eat something healthy and filling before you fly.
 This is the secret to number 1 above, because if you’re hungry a) you won’t sleep as well and b) you’ll need to wake up just to eat crummy airline food.
 (Unless you’re flying Singapore, Thai, or Air France, which is a different story.)
 My pick in a pinch is a Starbucks yogurt, fruit and granola parfait.
 You can find it in just about any airport and it will also keep you from snacking on salty peanuts and snacks.
 (Remember, salt contributes to bloat, already a problem while flying.)

 3. Pack exercise bands.
 No, you can’t bring your weights, but I never go anywhere without my stretchies, which work pretty well for basic strength training.
 I also bring a light plastic jump rope to have handy on the beach, or even in the hotel room if it seems like I won’t bother my neighbors.